 Diagnosis of Tinnitus

-If tinnitus is suspected, an otolaryngologist (an ear, nose, and throat doctor, or an ENT) may order the following tests to diagnosis it:
+If tinnitus is suspected, an otolaryngologist (also known as an ear, nose, and throat doctor, or an ENT) may order the following tests to further evaluate the auditory system:

 - Audiology/audiometry to gauge hearing loss

 - Specialized audiology testing which recreates and matches the exact audio of the tinnitus, masks the noise or discovers the volume at which external sound becomes painful

 Management for Tinnitus